ishfaqmalik441/HealthHub/README.md

 4. **`calendar.html`**:
    - Visualizes workout schedules for a specific month.
 5. **`Dietplan.html`**:
-   - Displays uploaded diet plans with nutritional details.
+   - Displays uploaded diet plans with nutritional details, and display the graph for weight control reference
 6. **`bmi.html`**:
    - Allows users to calculate their BMI.
 7. **`login.html` and `signup.html`**: